The Case for a Two-Arbitrator Panel

 The Consensus: A Two-Arbitrator Panel Can Offer Significant Advantages

 Not every case will have issues that line up perfectly for a two-arbitrator hearing.
 While I might not have been a proponent of such a notion a few years ago, I think the time for having the option for two arbitrators has come.
 There are compelling reasons to have two arbitrators.
-This choice is one that should be in arsenal for all practicing attorneys looking to minimize risk and a avoid the costs and delays associated with bringing a case to trial.
+This choice is one that should be in the arsenal for all practicing attorneys looking to minimize risk and avoid the costs and delays associated with bringing a case to trial.

 ABOUT GREGORY J. PARENT